 The Importance of Awareness

-Krishnamurti emphasized the importance of awareness in the process of awakening intelligence.
+Krishnamurti emphasized the importance of awareness in the process of Awakening of Intelligence.
 He believed that awareness is the key to self-understanding and that without it, we cannot hope to free ourselves from our conditioning.
 Awareness involves being fully present in the moment and observing our thoughts, emotions, and sensations without judgment or analysis.

 Krishnamurti believed that awareness is not a matter of concentration or willpower but is a natural state of being that arises when the mind is free from its conditioning.
 He argued that by cultivating awareness, we can develop a capacity to see things as they are without distortion or bias.